manifold-systems/manifold/manifold-deps-parent/manifold-params/README.md

 #### Why limit named arguments to only methods with optional parameters?
-Since the feature is neither part of the language nor the JVM, supporting named args for arbitrary methods would incur a bit of perf/space overhead for each method/constructor/record, which isn't really justifiable considering modern IDEs like IntelliJ IDEA already render positional argument names, aka "name hints", in call sites.
-Basically, if you want this feature, you already have it without any direct language support.
-Right?
+Since the feature is neither part of the language nor the JVM, supporting named args for arbitrary methods would incur a bit of perf/space overhead for each method/constructor/record, which isn't really justifiable considering modern IDEs like IntelliJ IDEA already render positional argument names, aka "name hints", at call sites.
+Basically, if you want this feature, you already have it, more or less.

-Where named arguments become invaluable is when used as a means to select optional parameters.
-The synergy between these two features provides a concise, flexible, and maintainable alternative to builders and "telescoping" method/constructor overloads.
+But named arguments are indispensable when it comes to selecting optional parameters.
+The synergy between these two features is quite powerful.
+The result is a concise, flexible, and maintainable alternative to builders and "telescoping" overloads.

 #### Why does the named argument syntax use `:` instead of `=`?
 Indeed, many languages having named arguments, such as Kotlin and Scala, use the syntax: `foo(x = 8)`.
-One problem with that, however, is Java's assignment expression clashes where `x = 8` may be parsed as an assignment as opposed to a mapping of an argument.
+One problem with that, however, is that Java's assignment expression clashes; `x = 8` may be parsed as an assignment as opposed to a mapping of an argument.
 While this could be worked out, overloading the assignment operator in a prominent place like argument parsing probably isn't the best idea.

 Perhaps the main reason is aesthetics. `x: 8` just reads more like a naming or labeling of something.
 Shrug.